 In general, reuse of abandoned wells was an uncommon topic in all partner countries until recently.
 Neither the possibility of using abandoned oil and gas wells, nor the possible reuse technologies, were widely known.
 For this reason, the awareness of a potential local energy supply from existing well infrastructure for geothermal energy should be enhanced by wider promotion of the potential benefits and capabilities of such systems.
 One of the major benefits would be energy independence, which will play a significant role in the near future, due to the global uncertainty and unreliability of supply chains of energy products in connection with high prices.
 The use of underground heat through repurposing abandoned wells can be a significant local resource.
-There are tens of thousands of wells which are no longer in use and at least some of them could be repurposed into local thermal energy producers (Appendices 1-5, questionnaires from partner countries).
+There are tens of thousands of wells which are no longer in use, and at least some of them could be repurposed into local thermal energy producers (Appendices 1-5, questionnaires from partner countries).

 Until recently, reuse of abandoned wells was limited to investors who identified the potential of reuse technologies and could access the wells for redevelopment.
-Such trail-blazing projects have been challenging, partly due to lack of knowledge and experience but also to permitting barriers that slow progress, and have thus required a significant effort to achieve the desired result.
-Accordingly, from the TRANSGEO analysis (Appendices 1-5, questionnaires from partner countries), we have identified several points which need clarification and which may improve the public attitude toward well reuse.
+Such trail-blazing projects have been challenging, partly due to lack of knowledge and experience but also to economic challenges and permitting barriers that slow progress, and have thus required a significant effort to achieve the desired result.
+Accordingly, from the TRANSGEO analysis (Appendices 1-5, questionnaires from partner countries), we have identified several points which would benefit from clarification and improvement to enhance the public attitude toward well reuse, including increased data availability, clear implementation procedures, transparent legal frameworks, and guidance in obtaining permits and licenses.